rpoleski/MulensModel/docs/_sources/tutorial.rst.txt

 The main MulensModel features are in classes `Model`_, `MulensData`_, and `Event`_.

 This is a very simple tutorial showing how you might use those classes.
 It is also available (somewhat expanded) as a Jupyter `notebook`_.
+Please note that MulensModel is written in Python3.
+If you're using Python2.X, then start by adding ``from __future__ import print_function`` at the begin of your codes and be advised that we don't gurantee that everything will work.

 .. _Model: https://rpoleski.github.io/MulensModel/MulensModel.model.html
 .. _Event: https://rpoleski.github.io/MulensModel/MulensModel.event.html